diversenok/NtUtilsLibrary/Readme.md

 ## Handle Types

-Handles use the **IHandle** type (see [DelphiUtils.AutoObjects](./DelphiUtils.AutoObjects.pas)), which follows the discussed above, so you do not need to close any of them.
-You will also find some aliases for IHandle (IScmHandle, ISamHandle, ILsaHandle, etc.), which are available just for the sake of code readability.
+Handles use the **IHandle** type (see [DelphiUtils.AutoObjects](./DelphiUtils.AutoObjects.pas)), which follows the logic discussed above, so they do not require explicit closing.
+You can also find some aliases for IHandle (IScmHandle, ISamHandle, ILsaHandle, etc.), which are available merely for the sake of code readability.

 If you ever need to capture a raw handle value into an IHandle, you need a class that implements this interface plus knows how to release the underlying resource.
-For example, TAutoHandle from [NtUtils.Objects](./NtUtils.Objects.pas) does it for kernel objects that require calling NtClose.
+For example, [NtUtils.Objects](./NtUtils.Objects.pas) defines such class for kernel objects that require calling `NtClose`.
+It also attaches a helper method to `Auto`, allowing capturing kernel handles by value via `Auto.CaptureHandle(...)`.

 ## Naming Convention

 Names of records, classes, and enumerations start with `T` and use CamelCase (example: `TTokenStatistics`).
 Pointers to records or other value-types start with `P` (example: `PTokenStatistics`).
 Names of interfaces start with `I` (example: `ISid`).
 Constants use ALL_CAPITALS.
+All definitions from the headers layer that have known official names (such as the types defined in Windows SDK) are marked with an `SDKName` attribute specifiying this name.

-Most functions follow the name convention: a preffix of the subsystem with _x_ at the end (Ntx, Ldrx, Lsax, Samx, Scmx, Wsx, Usrx, ...) + Action + Target/Object type/etc. Function names also use CamelCase.
+Most functions use the following name convention: a preffix of the subsystem with _x_ at the end (Ntx, Ldrx, Lsax, Samx, Scmx, Wsx, Usrx, ...) + Action + Target/Object type/etc. Function names also use CamelCase.

 ## OS Versions

 The library targets Windows 7 or higher, both 32- and 64-bit editions.
-Though, some of the functionality might be available only on the latest 64-bit versions of Windows 10.
-The examples are AppContainers and ntdll syscall unhooking.
+Though, some of the functionality might be available only on the latest 64-bit versions of Windows 11.
+Some examples are AppContainers and ntdll syscall unhooking.
 If a library function depends on an API that might not present on Windows 7, it uses delayed import and checks availability in runtime.

 ## Reflection (aka RTTI)